Sam Boyd Stadium

-Sam Boyd Stadium (formerly the Las Vegas Silver Bowl) is a football stadium in the western United States, located in Whitney, Nevada, an unincorporated community in the Las Vegas Valley.
+Sam Boyd Stadium (formerly the Las Vegas Silver Bowl) is a closed football stadium in Whitney, Nevada, an unincorporated community in the Las Vegas Valley.
 It honors Sam Boyd (1910–1993), a major figure in the hotel and casino industry in Las Vegas.
 The stadium consisted of an uncovered horseshoe-shaped single-decked bowl, with temporary seating occasionally erected in the open north end zone.
 The artificial turf field had a conventional north–south orientation, at an elevation of 1600 ft above sea level.